Lucsantosg/dedicated/index.md

 </dd>
 <dt>Enterprise</dt>
 <dd>
 The enterprise network environment may have a secured private bi-directional network link to {{site.data.keyword.Bluemix_dedicated_notm}}.
-This allows applications hosted in {{site.data.keyword.Bluemix_dedicated_notm}} to access services and resources in the enterprise, including data sources and enterprise services.
-This network link also allows {{site.data.keyword.Bluemix_dedicated_notm}} to use your LDAP for authentication of your enterprise's developers and administrators.<br>
+This allows applications hosted in {{site.data.keyword.Bluemix_dedicated_notm}} to access services and resources in the enterprise, including data sources and enterprise services.<br>
 <br>
 There are several options for creating the secured private network link.
 Talk to your IBM technical specialist about the best networking option for your enterprise.<br>
 <br>